ewape/gulp-boilerplate/README.md

 ```

 ### Setup
-After downloading this repository use following commands inside main directory to build local version of a project:
+Use following commands inside main directory to build local version of a project:
 ```sh
 $ npm i
 $ gulp build